kristian1108/notation/docs/intro.md

 curl -sSL https://github.com/kristian1108/notation/raw/master/install.sh | bash
 ```

-Once the binary is there, you can edit the config at ~/.notation/Notation.toml
+Once the binary is there, you can edit the config at `~/.notation/Notation.toml` (more detail below).

 # Design Philosophy